Free Settler or Felon

 Master George Storey

-The Sovereign departed England 25 May 1795 and arrived in Port Jackson on 5th November 1795, a voyage of 165 days.
+The store-ship Sovereign departed England 25 May 1795 and arrived in Port Jackson on 5th November 1795, a voyage of 165 days.

-Joseph Gerrald was one of the men who became known as the Scottish Martyrs.
+One male prisoner, Joseph Gerrald was transported on the Sovereign.
+He was one of the men who became known as the Scottish Martyrs.

 The others, Thomas Muir, Thomas Palmer, William Skirving and Maurice Margarot sailed on the Surprize departing England on the 2nd May 1794.